ibm-cloud-docs/power-iaas/faq.md

 You can customize the cloud-init configurations only through the {{site.data.keyword.powerSys_notm}} API.
 The `userData` request parameter specifies the custom cloud-init.
 For more information, see [Create a new Power VM Instance](/apidocs/power-cloud#pcloud-pvminstances-post).

-[On-premises]{: tag-red} The automation of MTU is not supported.
+[{{site.data.keyword.on-prem}}]{: tag-red} The automation of MTU is not supported.
 The admin must update the MTU value on the virtual machine manually.

 ## Can I add a user interface to an existing virtual machine?
 {: #ui-vm}